AlbertoIzq/AlbertoIzq-4.RecommendatorMobileApp/README.md

 Check "Screenshots" folder to see how the app looks

-POSSIBLE FUTURE IMPROVEMENTS
+_POSSIBLE FUTURE IMPROVEMENTS_

-- Sign_up screen
+- Sign_up screen:
-Specify why password is not valid
+  - Specify why password is not valid
-Write password again (to assure that it is ok)
+  - Write password again (to assure that it is ok)

-- Login screen
+- Login screen:
-Add change password screen
+  - Add change password screen

--Instead of json use a database to store user's data
+- Instead of json use a database to store user's data